-Overall, which area one chooses to analyse depends on their investment strategy which subsumes considerations such as:
+Although the heatmap provides a great bird’s eye view into the emerging market hotspots, we need to account for metrics other than current market performance in our research.
+Overall, which area one chooses to analyse depends on their investment strategy.
+The strategy subsumes considerations such as:

-- the rate of growth the area is experiencing (i.e. is the area in decline, at peak, at bottom or rising – the ‘Cycle’ filter)
+- the rate of growth the area is experiencing (explained thoroughly in part 3)

 Working with the Ranking Table